 - Thursday: Deadly-oil bath (Darshini Pulav)

-If I missed out on Monday in the list: that’s the 1st working day for the week; so the company tries to give us some motivation / morale boost up.
+If I missed out on Monday in the list: that’s the 1st working day of the week; So the company tries to give us some motivation to enter the company gates..
 That’s the “Have no Bath”-day.
-It’s the only day when Idly-Vada-Sambar-Chutney is served.
+It is the only day when Idly-Vada-Sambar-Chutney is served.

-Now: How do the employees identify what’s on the menu for breakfast without actually entering the canteen or reading the menu?
+Now: How do the employees identify what is for breakfast without actually entering the canteen or reading the menu?
 It comes with experience.
 Just a month’s time is enough..!!

-Well, a Monday’s menu barely changes; so u know what is there: u go or not go depends on how bored or excited you are to get away with the Monday morning blues..!!
+Well, a Monday’s menu barely changes; so you know what is there.
+You go or don’t go depends on how bored or excited you are to get away with the Monday morning blues..!!

 And the other days..
-Usually standing at a distance and a small peep into someone’s plate is enough.
-By the colour you know what it is.. and then do an about turn and walk towards office.!!
+Usually standing at a distance and a small peep into someone’s plate from the canteen door is enough.
+By the colour on the plate, you know what it is.. and then, do an about turn and walk towards office.!!

-But, a special mention needs to be made of Wednesdays..
-The day being the mid-week and you will already have lost the motivation to work; the day greets you by serving a deadly bath on your platter.
+But, a special mention needs to be made about Wednesdays..
+The day being the mid-week and one would already have lost the motivation to work; the day greets you by serving a deadly bath on your platter.
 This is the original “Darshini Pulav”.
 I prefer to call it the deadly bath.
-It’s because you don’t need to walk till the canteen door on that day.
-The strong smell of fried bread cubes doused in dalda oil and mixed with a weird coloured deadly preparation hits your nostrils instantly at the time you alight at the bus bay.
+It is because you don’t need to walk till the canteen door on that day.
+The strong smell of fried bread cubes doused in dalda oil and mixed with a weird coloured masala hits your nostrils instantly at the time you alight at the bus bay.
 So, you directly walk away to your office without wanting to even get closer to the source of smell.

 Oh..
-Are you wondering why we even go near the canteen door every morning huh?
-It’s just out of curiosity and nothing else..
-The curiosity to know how a bath can be had in different forms and in different colours- and every time taste the same even with different names..!!
-For example: Vegetable bath, green peas bath were served a couple of times instead of the deadly oil bath… This was just a colour variant: the smell and taste is forever the same..!
+Are you wondering why we even go near the canteen door every morning, huh?
+It is just out of curiosity and nothing else..
+The curiosity to know how a bath can be had in different forms and in different colours- and every time, smell similar and taste the same even with different names..!!

-This is a serious allegation coming from a deeply disturbed rice hater who has stopped taking a bath just because of the traumatising “bath-o-phobia”..!!
-No.. no..
-This is not the “Ablutophobia”..!!
-Time the management does something about this one..!!
-I’m skipping my breakfast every day and my girth size is increasing rapidly owing to frequent starvation..!!
+This is a serious allegation coming from a deeply disturbed rice hater who has stopped taking a bath just because of the traumatising “bath-o-phobia”..!
+Time the management does something about this one..!